Is high-resolution audio (like SACD) audibly better than than CD?

 • We have difficulty in separating our enjoyment of the music from the quality of the technology.

-• There are known placebo affects which make sighted tests suspect.
+• There are known placebo effects which make sighted tests suspect.
 Our brain tells us something should sound better, and therefore it does sound better; even if science or blind testing later proves that it was not for technical reasons.

 • Differences such as a slight increase in volume may be perceived as an improvement in quality; hi-fi demonstrators are well aware of this.
 Exact matching of volume is difficult to do at home.